 The best and most affordable way to experience the Creole food is through the takeaway stands, where you get a foam carton filled with food.
-The selection is different every day with freshly made fish, meat or vegetables which come with rice&salad, chips or even fried noodles.
+Every day, the selection is different with freshly made fish, meat, or vegetables, which come with rice&salad, chips, or even fried noodles.

 Sample the best local food at:

-COCO ROUGE on Praslin, a great little restaurant with a great takeaway selection.
-Prices from 80 SCR (€5.35, $5.85) to 150 SCR (€10, $11).
+COCO ROUGE on Praslin, an excellent little restaurant with a great takeaway selection (prices from 80 SCR (€5.35, $5.85) to 150 SCR (€10, $11)).
 If you want to try the grilled fish (capture of the day) at the restaurant, it would cost around 400 SCR, but it will be delicious!

 OLE RESTAURANT & TAKEAWAY on Mahé, near Anse Royale, offers delicious and fresh local food.
 Try the smoked fish salad or the grilled fish from the takeaway corner, and you will love it.
 So so tasty!

-GALA TAKEAWAY on La Digue has plenty to choose from – eighter on display or to order: lamb, chicken, fish, stews, curry, fries, juices and shakes.
-Outdoor tables are available if you wish to sit and enjoy a good meal or take your containers and enjoy the meals on your terrace.
+GALA TAKEAWAY on La Digue has plenty to choose from – eighter on display or to order: lamb, chicken, fish, stews, curry, fries, juices, and shakes.
+Outdoor tables are available if you wish to sit and enjoy a good meal or take your containers and enjoy the meals at your accommodation’s terrace.
 Gala Takeaway has more variety than other takeaway places on the island, and the food is simply delicious and inexpensive.

 #5.
 Discover Anse Georgette on Praslin

-While Anse Lazio located on the northern tip of Praslin Island is the most famous and most visited beach of Praslin, I found Anse Georgette much nicer and quieter.
+While Anse Lazio, located on the northern tip of Praslin Island, is the most famous and most visited Praslin beach, I found Anse Georgette much nicer and quieter.

-From the bus station, walk 5 minutes to the main gate of the resort and from there another 20-25 minutes to reach Anse Georgette.
-We only got to Anse Georgette one hour later because we made it to the viewpoint first, taking lots of photos and enjoying the incredible surroundings.
+From the bus station, walk 5 minutes to the resort’s main gate and from there another 20-25 minutes to reach Anse Georgette.
+We got to Anse Georgette one hour after we registered as we made it to the viewpoint first, taking lots of photos and enjoying the incredible surroundings.

 #6.
 Hike to Anse Petit Boileau on Mahé Island and Have an Entire Beach All to Yourselves